lisp/de.setf.asdf.x/README.md

         perform-requirement (op-self self required-op required-component)
         -> component-dependency-requirements

 This subsumes the current `traverse` operator.
-It acts as follows;
+It acts as follows

 *   establish a standard processor state for each (operator x component) invocation
 *   assert any settings declared for the combination
 *   peforms the local operation and/or propagates local and transitive operations according to